NLeSC/python-template/README.dev.md

 ## Using `cookiecutter` to generate a new package from the command line

 While making changes to the template, you'll regularly want to verify that the packages generated with the template still work.
-Any ewasy way to do this is to generate new packages in a temporary directory (which will get removed everytime you reboot), for example like so:
+Any easy way to do this is to generate new packages in a temporary directory (which will get removed everytime you reboot), for example like so:

 ```shell